Design Technology

 The Design and Technology curriculum introduces the design process in Year 7 and 8 across a number of specific disciplines on a timetable rotation.
 Students are supported in moving from exploring ideas through to design development and manufacture, finalising projects with evaluation of physical outcomes.
 Our students will learn the properties of various graphic, textiles and resistant materials in specialist settings through a variety of practical tasks based in both domestic and industrial contexts.

 As the curriculum spirals into Key Stage 4 students will build upon the skills introduced through their Key Stage 3 projects and have the opportunity to study specialist technical principles in depth, guiding them to participate confidently and successfully in an increasingly technological world.
 Students will study core technical and designing and making principles, including a broad range of design processes, materials techniques and equipment.
 Students also have the opportunity to study specialist technical principles in greater depth.
+September 2024 will see us introduce the KS5 qualification – A level product Design, and this will allow our passionate designers to continue their subject studies beyond GCSE.

 Tasks are engaging and exciting whilst also providing opportunities for an understanding of ethical and sustainable design and how our practices affect the environment and world around us.